-The new train station in Leeds savior is likely from the backlash and mostly because it is intertwined with the NPR development.
-The new Leeds station is most likely to be a terminus instead of a through the station, despite the National Infrastructure Commission spotlighting the added value a through station would bring in regional connection.
+The new train station in Leeds Savior is likely from the backlash and mostly because it is intertwined with the NPR development.
+The new Leeds station is most likely to be a terminus instead of a through station, despite the National Infrastructure Commission spotlighting the added value a through station would bring in regional connection.

 HS2 develops first ‘box-slide’ bridge over motorway

 Balfour Beatty Vinci, the HS2, the joint venture has begun preparations for the first UK box slide for a rail bridge over a motorway.
 The Midlands scheme was originally planned as a traditional structure, which would have meant significant traffic disruption for the motorists, with around two years of slim lane widths, 50mph speed limits, and night and weekend night closures.

 Now the team will construct the whole UK box slide structure on land next to the motorway in enthusiasm to jack the 10,000t box into place in one movement.
 The ‘Marston Box’ bridge slide near the Junction 9 of M42 in North Warwickshire will be achieved in just two one-week closures of the motorway on a 12-month construction time.